steven-halla/casino_hell/README.md

 play advancement for level 2:

-the player levels:
-at this point we can have + 3 levels

-we can have a quest stat increase potion.

 We need 4 magic spells:
 1 for slots  - hack: your coin last for 5 spins